rushikesh2/go-git/README.md

 ### Prerequisites
 - Install Git
 - Install **GoLang version >= 1.15**
-- GoLang version above is mandatory version since this Microservice uses [**Go Modules**](https://blog.golang.org/using-go-modules) as dependency management tool
+- GoLang version above is mandatory version since this uses [**Go Modules**](https://blog.golang.org/using-go-modules) as dependency management tool
 - Install your favorite IDE ( Visual Code Studio here ) for GoLang
 - Clone this git repo into your workspace
 - Import this repo into IDE